ai-z/ai-z.github.io/index.md

 *   AMD GPUs name will be displayed as 'cardX'
 *   PCIE bandwith usage graph on NVDIA cards is not correct

+### Planned features
+*   Support MacOS and Windows
+*   Add some AI benchmarks using TF Lite
+*   Add bandwidth and gflops test